Saturday, February 4, 2012

 2004: Cornelius Bumpus, saxophonist with the Doobie Brothers and Moby Grape who also played with Steely Dan, died of a heart attack at the age of 58 while flying from New York City to Los Angeles.

-2007: Wayne Fontana was arrested for arson with intent to injure after setting the car of a bailiff on fire in Glossop, England.
+2007: Wayne Fontana was arrested for arson with intent to injure after setting the car of a bailiff on fire in Glossop, Derbyshire, England.

 2008: Adele had the top album in the U.K. with 19.